Max Born: Goettingen

-In 1919 and 1920, Max Born became displeased about the large number of objections against Einstein's relativity, and gave speeches in the winter of 1919 in support of Einstein.
-Born received pay for his relativity speeches which helped with expenses through the year of rapid inflation.
-The speeches in German language became a book published in 1920 of which Einstein received the proofs before publication.
+In 1919 and 1920, Born became displeased about the large number of objections against Einstein's relativity, and gave speeches in the winter of 1919 in support of Einstein.
+He received pay for his relativity speeches which helped with expenses through the year of rapid inflation.
+The speeches in the German language became a book published in 1920 of which Einstein received the proofs before publication.
 A third edition was published in 1922 and an English translation was published in 1924.
-Born represented light speed as a function of curvature, "the velocity of light is much greater for some directions of the light ray than its ordinary value c, and other bodies can also attain much greater velocities."
+He represented light speed as a function of curvature, "the velocity of light is much greater for some directions of the light ray than its ordinary value c, and other bodies can also attain much greater velocities."